dublio/iotrack/README.md

 	%wdtm: the cgroup's write io time on disk(D2C) percentile at disk level.

 	%odtm: the cgroup's other io time on disk(D2C) percentile at disk level.

+	%rd2c: the percentile of d2c of q2c for cgroup read io.

+	%wd2c: the percentile of d2c of q2c for cgroup write io.

+	%od2c: the percentile of d2c of q2c for cgroup others io.

 	%rhit0: the perctile of the number of read io's latency less than latency_bucket[0]'s threshold at cgroup level.